-- 5. There shall be no investment in foreign securities within the portfolios of Investment Managers who are hired and assigned to manage domestic portfolios (except within the constraints described above), there shall be no investment in venture capital, commodities, financial futures or options (other than covered call options), letter stocks, private placements (except those issued under Rule 144a with such securities being limited to 15% of a manager's portfolio measured at market value), securities of the Investment Advisor, Custodian, or affiliated organizations, short selling, purchases on margin, puts, calls, or hedging, or other specialized investment activity without the prior approval of the Board of Pension Trustees. - 6.
-American Depository Receipts and Global Depository Receipts are permissible in international equity portfolios. - 7.
+- 5. There shall be no investment in foreign securities within the portfolios of investment managers who are hired and assigned to manage domestic portfolios (except within the constraints described above).
+There shall be no: investment in venture capital, commodities, financial futures or options (other than covered call options), letter stocks, private placements (except those issued under Rule 144a with such securities being limited to 15% of a manager's portfolio measured at market value), short selling, purchases on margin, puts, calls, or hedging, or other specialized investment activity without the prior approval of the Board. - 6.
+Corporate obligations and securities of a foreign corporation or a foreign commercial entity are permissible in international equity portfolios but shall not exceed 25% of the Fund, not including US dollar denominated securities listed and traded on a US exchange.
+American Depository Receipts and Global Depository Receipts are also permissible in international equity portfolios. - 7.
 Convertible preferred stocks may be purchased so long as the common stocks underlying them meet the required equity standards. - 8.
 Convertible bonds shall not be considered as an appropriate equity substitute. - 9.
-The equity Investment Managers are permitted to sell covered call options. - 10.
-All securities purchased shall be fully negotiable and marketable unless prior approval is secured by the Board of Pension Trustees.
+The equity investment managers are permitted to sell covered call options. - 10.
+All securities purchased shall be fully negotiable and marketable unless prior approval is secured by the Board.
 An illiquid investment is generally recognized as an investment for which a recognized market is not available or for which there is no consistent or generally accepted pricing mechanism. - 11.
 In order to achieve the desired level of quality and liquidity of the portfolio, all domestic equity purchases (other than private equity mandates) are limited to stocks registered or listed on a United States national exchange, (i.e. New York Stock Exchange, American Stock Exchange and the NASDAQ Over the Counter Market) and whose corporation conforms to the periodic reporting requirements under the Securities Exchange Act of 1934. - 12.
-Permissible equity securities shall include equity separate accounts, commingled vehicles, index funds, and mutual funds consisting of those common stocks, preferred stocks, and convertible securities described above. - 13.
-The equity Investment Managers are encouraged to limit both explicit trading costs (e.g. commissions) and implicit costs (e.g. market impact).
+Permissible equity investment vehicles shall include equity separate accounts, commingled vehicles, index funds, and mutual funds consisting of those common stocks, preferred stocks, and convertible securities described above. - 13.
+The equity investment managers are encouraged to limit both explicit trading costs (e.g. commissions) and implicit costs (e.g. market impact).
 Targeting low average commission costs, use of crossing networks, and transacting equity trades through commission recapture agents with which the Board has an agreement are all permissible ways to limit explicit costs.
 However, all such security transactions shall be executed only on a "best price and execution basis" (as defined by ERISA Technical Release Number 86-1) and when in the best interest of the Plan.
 This brokerage policy is designed to assist the Trustees in providing a cost-effective commission rebate vehicle to return excess commissions to the Plan.